JanKulesza/rented/README.md

-# Rentify – Long-Term Rental Platform with CMS - in development
+# Rentify – Rental Platform with CMS - in development
 Rentify is a modern web application inspired by Airbnb, built specifically for long-term house rentals.
 It offers an intuitive platform for users seeking extended stays and features a powerful CMS tailored for real estate agencies to manage listings, bookings, and client interactions efficiently.

 ## Tech Stack